 Board of Commissioners Notices or Special Meetings

 Statement and Determination of the Chair of the Board of Commissioners of the Scott County Community Development Agency Regarding Conducting Meetings by Telephone or Other Electronic Means – Starting with the April 14, 2020, meeting, meetings will be held electronically until further notice.

 Housing Choice Voucher

 The Administrative Plan establishes policies for the administration of the Housing Choice Voucher/Section 8 program in accordance with HUD requirements.
 Click here to view our current administrative plan.
 Click here to view the Family Self Sufficiency Action Plan.
-Click here to view change to HQS Inspections due to COVID-19.
+Click here to view changes to HQS Inspections due to COVID-19.